stablecross/cl-cognito/README.md

 ###cl-cognito:  A Common Lisp Interface to Amazon Cognito.

 The primary purpose of this libary is to be able to obtain Amazon Cognito access, id, and refresh tokens based on Amazon Cognito user pool credentials.
+A secondary purpose is to provide other Cognito services over time.

 These Amazon Cognito objects are used in this interface: